onlyTr3v0r/python-course/lessons/1/one.md

 *Variables* are possibly the most important concept in programming.
 They are the building blocks of all programs.
 Variables store data.
 This data has a specified *type*.

 You can think of variables like digital boxes.
-A box is labelled and is used to store [TODO: better term] data.
+A box is labelled and is used to store data.
 You can open a box and look at, or change^[1]^ its contents at any time.
-Boxes come in different shapes and sizes, each containing a different type of [TODO: As above] data.
+Boxes come in different shapes and sizes, each containing a different type of data.
 Similarly, variables have a name, store data, have a type that matches the data they store and can be read from and written to.

 ^[1]^ Some variables cannot be changed - these variables are known as *immutable*.
 You can think of these variables as data in a display cabinet - although you can look at the data, you cannot change it!